2. Numeric vectors#

 Also, for instance, dnorm and dbeta have the log

 parameter.
-Its classical use case is the (numerical) maximum likelihood
+Their classical use case is the (numerical) maximum likelihood

 estimation, which involves the sums of the logarithms of densities.